This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

 MORE ABOUT ITALY

 Now that you’re versed in travel tips for Italy and you really want to visit NOW, lets get planning!
 I have some other Italy articles that you will enjoy.
 Italy is well known for wine, but we sampled a lot of great craft beer.
 Check out my Italy Guide to Craft Beer for some great Italian brew pubs and breweries you have to visit.
-Coming soon, 15 days in Italy highlighting what we did in a little over two weeks in the amazing country of Italy.
+For some additional itinerary inspiration, check out 15 days in Italy highlighting what we did in a little over two weeks in the amazing country of Italy.

 Really ready to dive into planning?
 Aside from travel resources (like my blog!)
 I always like to purchase travel books too like these ones to inspire me: